kolmone/rnes/README.md

 # rnes
-NES emulator written in Rust
+NES emulator written in Rust, using SDL2

 Todo:
+- More mappers, only 000 and 001 supported for now.
-- APU
+- GUI
+- Save states (+ rewind?)
-- Mappers
+- Cartridge saves
-- Accurate instruction timing